Learn to Manage Complex IT Projects

 Graduate with Expertise

 In addition to the learning outcomes derived from Metropolitan College’s Computer Information Systems master’s degree program, the concentration in IT Project Management will equip you with:

 - Advanced knowledge of the following project management process groups: Initiating, Planning, Executing, Monitoring and Controlling, and Closing; knowledge of agile software development practices, and planning and governance of large projects and programs.

 - Proficiency in all basic project management tools and software techniques, including software architecture, project communications, risk analysis, cost estimation and budgeting, and quality control; proficiency in planning and developing a comprehensive project plan and software development life cycle.

 - Competence sufficient to architect, design, and implement software systems.

 You can also earn the master’s in Computer Information Systems with a concentration in IT Project Management by completing the BU MET Graduate Certificate in Information Technology and the Graduate Certificate in IT Project Management, plus two additional courses: Introduction to Probability and Statistics (MET CS 546 ) and either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521).
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
 Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.

 Master’s in Computer Information Systems Curriculum